yohannes911/select2/doc/select2.md

 A microbenchmark is implemented for the Java version.
 See `src/java/bench`.

-The Select 2 service was reimplemented based upon the Java-builtin synchronization primitive: `compare and set`.
-That is to say this code implements the above features but using a different algorithm and different primitive (ie. `AtomicInteger`).
+The `select2` application service was reimplemented based upon the Java-builtin synchronization primitive: `compare and set`.
+That is to say this code implements the above features but using a different algorithm and a different primitive (ie. `AtomicInteger`).

+The microbenchmark compares the custom `volatile` based implementation and the `CAS` based one.
+The early results are promising:

-The microbenchmark compares the two implementations.
-In my machine the custom, `volatile` based implementation runs 2-3x faster then the `CAS` based one.
-Of course this is an orange-apple comparision, since the Select protocol (in its current form) deals with only 2 threads.
+In my machine the custom, `volatile` based implementation runs 2-3x faster then the `CAS` one.
+Of course this is an orange-apple comparision, since the `select` protocol (in its current form) deals with only 2 threads.
 Still the benchmark shows that the API might perform well and even better than the Java builtin at least for small number of threads.

 ### Demo ###

-Both the Java and the Scala API provides a simplified **Clipboard** implementation for demo purposes - see the `Clip2` class.
+Both the Java and the Scala API provides a simplified clipboard implementation for demo purposes - see the `Clip2` class.
 This provides the following features:

 * one can `push` an object to the clipboard which then
 * can be `popped`